j-morano/runner/README.md

 ```

-Additionally, `runner` allows to filter combinations of argument values.
+Additionally, `runner` allows you to filter certain combinations of argument values.
-Thus, the program shown in Snippet 3 is equivalent to the program shown in Snippet 4.
+For example, the program shown in Snippet 3 would be equivalent to the program shown in Snippet 4.

 Snippet 3